smartcontractkit/external-adapters-js/dydx-stark/README.md

 - `PRIVATE_KEY`: The Ethereum private key used to sign the STARK_MESSAGE (required).
 - `STARK_MESSAGE`: A constant message, determined ad hoc (for example "chainlinkStarkSig"), used in conjunction with the Etherum PRIVATE_KEY to generate the STARK private key (required).
 - `ORACLE_NAME`: A constant name for this oracle, used as part of the data we sign using STARK private key (required).
-- `API_ENDPOINT`: An API endpoint where the final signed payload will be sent (required).
+- `API_ENDPOINT`: An API endpoint where the final signed payload will be sent (optional).
+Defaults to `https://api.stage.dydx.exchange/v3/price`.

 ## Input Params